-3.11 Due from banks and financial institutions and loans and advances to customers
+3.11 Due from banks and financial institutions and loans and finance lease receivables

-"Due from banks and financial institutions" and "Loans and advances to customers" are financial assets with fixed or determinable payments and fixed maturities that are not quoted in active market.
+"Due from banks and financial institutions" and "Loans and finance lease receivables" are financial assets with fixed or determinable payments and fixed maturities that are not quoted in active market.
 They are not entered into with the intention of immediate or short-term resale and are not classified as "Financial assets held for trading", designated as "Financial investment - available-for-sale" or "Financial assets designated at fair value through profit or loss".
-After initial measurement, amounts due from banks and financial institutions and loans and advances to customers are subsequently measured at amortised cost using the effective interest rate method, less allowance for impairment.
+After initial measurement, amounts due from banks and financial institutions and loans and finance lease receivables are subsequently measured at amortised cost using the effective interest rate method, less allowance for impairment.
 The amortisation is included in "Interest income" in the consolidated statement of income.
 The losses arising from impairment are recognised in the consolidated statement of income in "Net impairment loss on financial assets".